Plan for the SMS Provider

 Windows authentication: Require authentication with Active Directory domain credentials.
 This setting is the previous behavior, and the current default setting.
-When you update the site, there's no change to the authentication level.

 Certificate authentication: Require authentication with a valid certificate that's issued by a trusted PKI certificate authority.
 You don't configure this certificate in Configuration Manager.
 Configuration Manager requires the administrator to be signed into Windows using PKI.

 Windows Hello for Business authentication: Require authentication with strong two-factor authentication that's tied to a device and uses biometrics or a PIN.
 For more information, see Windows Hello for Business.